1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: Mark Henneman and Andrew Adams like companies with durable competitive advantages.
 And they tend to be long-term holders.
 Toro, a Bloomington, Minn., landscaping-equipment firm, has been in the fund since 1993.
 Over the past year, the stock soared 53%.

-The track record: The fund lagged over the past year, but its long-term record is superb.
+The track record: The fund lagged over the past year, but its long-term record is solid.

 1-Year Return: 29.6%